ZahraTee/personal-website/src/content/blog/shipping-incrementally.md

 ---
-title: 'Shipping incrementally'
+title: "Shipping incrementally"
-description: ''
+description: "On software engineering's equivalent of maintaining a sufficient fibre intake."
-pubDate: 'Jun 15 2024'
+pubDate: "Jun 15 2024"
 ---

 In a post-ZIRP (zero interest-rate policy) tech industry where many engineers are being pressed to build and ship things faster, _faster_, **_fasteeeer_**, it's increasingly easy to end up careering towards a project's end with your sights set solely on the grand finale (or "the deadline"), when all your efforts will go out to your users.
 This is a trap: the allure of setting to work ASAP and making early progress on development covers up the eventualities of the frantic rush, extended deadlines and a risky release.